ietf-wg-alto/draft-ietf-alto-path-vector/motivation.md

 <!-- , it needs to provide the following new capabilities: -->

-- The network needs to expose more detailed routing information to show the shared bottlenecks.
+- The network needs to expose more detailed routing information to show the shared bottlenecks;
 - The network needs to provide the necessary abstraction to hide the real topology information while providing enough information to applications.
 <!-- as possible. -->

 <!-- The path-vector extension defined in this document will satisfy all the requirements. -->
-The path vector extension defined in this document propose a solution to provide these details.
+The path vector extension defined in this document provides a solution to address the preceding issue.

 See [](#I-D.bernstein-alto-topo) for a more comprehensive survey of use cases where extended network topology information is needed.